mauceano/scripts/dmaas/powershell/sql/restoreSQLDBs_DMaaS/README.md

 ## Tip of the hat

-This script is based on Brian Seltzer's "restoreSQLv2.ps1", substantially modified to use DMaaS API endpoints and simulate Self-Managed clusters APIs, but credits are due to the King.
+This script is based on Brian Seltzer's "restoreSQLv2.ps1", credits are due to the King.

 ## Warning